South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 Over/Under Insights

-- In 60% of Georgia Southern's games this season (3/5), the teams combined to score more than Thursday's over/under of 51.
+- So far this season, 60% of Georgia Southern's games (3/5) have had more combined points than Thursday's total of 49.5.

-- The two teams combine to average 50.8 points per game, 0.2 less than the total in this contest.
+- The combined points per game average of the two teams, 50.8, is 1.3 points above Thursday's over/under.

-- These two squads surrender a combined 52.7 points per game, 1.7 more than this contest's over/under.
+- This contest's over/under is 3.2 points under the 52.7 these two squads combine to give up per game in 2021.

-- The Jaguars and their opponents score an average of 50.5 points per game, 0.5 fewer than Thursday's total.
+- Jaguars games this season feature an average total of 50.5 points, a number 1.0 point higher than Thursday's over/under.

-- The 54.3 PPG average total in Eagles games this season is 3.3 points more than this game's over/under.
+- The 49.5-point total for this game is 4.8 points below the 54.3 points per game average total in Eagles games this season.

 South Alabama Stats and Trends

-- South Alabama has two wins against the spread in five games this season.
+- So far this year South Alabama has two wins against the spread.

-- South Alabama's games this year have hit the over on two of five set point totals (40%).
+- South Alabama's games this year have hit the over two times in five opportunities (40%).

-- The Jaguars have turned the ball over four more times (9 total) than the Eagles have forced a turnover (5) this season.
+- This year, the Jaguars have turned the ball over nine times, four more than the Eagles' takeaways (5).

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.